 To truly honor Kristofferson, you have to recognize the heart, compassion and conviction with which he established his storied career.

 Kristofferson is about as close to a modern-day Renaissance Man as you can get.
 Few people realize just how gifted he is beyond songwriting.
-He excelled at football, rugby, boxing, track and field, even appearing in an issue of Sports Illustrated.
+The Brownsville, Texas native excelled at football, rugby, boxing, track and field, even appearing in an issue of Sports Illustrated.
 He was awarded a Rhodes Scholarship and studied at Oxford University, ultimately earning a master’s in English with aspirations of becoming a novelist.

 Then, he followed in the footsteps of his father (and many other family members) and joined the military, quickly becoming an Army Ranger Captain and skilled helicopter pilot.
 Not surprisingly, his experiences in the military during the Vietnam War would later inspire him to become a fierce advocate for peace.
-When he left the military, it caused a rift in his family that never quite settled, but he continued on his own path.
+When he decided to reject an assignment to teach English at West Point and left the military, it caused a rift in his family that never quite settled, but he continued on his own path.

 After becoming a voice for peace, Kristofferson was an unlikely recipient for the Veteran of the Year award a few years back.
 His tear-filled acceptance speech, in which he reconciles his military service with his strong anti-war activism and his family, speaks volumes to Kristofferson’s passion and humility.

 And yet, after a decorated military career, athletic success and a master’s degree from one of the world’s most distinguished university’s, Kristofferson followed his passion to Nashville, where to he took a job as a janitor at Columbia Recording Studios just to get closer to the world of country music.